NatNight99/english-for-designers/04_tone of voice/first_draft.md

 6. Don’t sugarcoat things and use a bit of "English dry humour" when things get too real
 7. Be clear and specific
 8. You can use a little metaphors and hidden jokes but don’t try to sound more clever then you really are
+9. Don’t overexplain things
+10. Be openminded, always look at things from more than one angle, noone thinks the same, try to be empathetic